 Contact Heidi and learn more at thriversoup.com

-EDITOR'S NOTE: As of April 2020, Heidi continues thriving post-diagnosis.
+EDITOR'S NOTE: As of May 2022, Heidi continues thriving post-diagnosis.
+Her update:

 I was otherwise very healthy; albumin of 4.2 when diagnosed and I had low levels of inflammation.
 Diet was largely organic produce and little/no wheat or dairy.
 I meditated an hour daily, maintained my weight, exercised.
 So I don't know what else it might have been except possibly long-term chronic stress.

 We reserve the right to remove inappropriate comments.
 If you believe a comment on this profile, or the profile itself, is inappropriate, please send an email to [email protected], and we will look into it.